 2 The first attestations of the definite article: is it an article at all?

 Modern Hungarian makes extensive use of the definite article (exx.
-1-3).
-The article occurs together with demonstratives, possessives, and optionally even with proper names.
+1-3), often resulting in an apparent over-determination: the definite article occurs together with demonstratives, possessives, and optionally even with proper names.

 Modern Hungarian